minad/paripari/README.md

 is only a good fit for data which is available at once (no streaming).
 In general, the interface of PariPari matches mostly the one of Attoparsec/Megaparsec/etc.

+## Features

+* Fast-path parser without error reporting (Acceptor) and fallback to slower error reporting parser (Reporter) to optimize the common case
+* Backtracking by default for ease of use
+* `commit` combinator to improve error messages by commiting to branches
+* Tracing parser to analyze backtracking
+* Both byte and character parser combinators provided
+* Combinators for indentation-sensitive parsing
+* Most Parsec/Megaparsec combinators provided, relying on parser-combinators

 ## Note: Issue with specialiser

 As of now there is an issue with the GHC specialiser which I have yet to figure out.
 Performance of PariPari depends crucially on the specialisation of `Parser a` to `Acceptor a` and `Reporter a`.
 However in larger parsers it seems that the specialiser does not kick in.
-As a workaroundI am using the script `gen-parser-specialiser` as a preprocessor which enforces the specialisation of all parsers.
+As a workaround I am using the script `gen-parser-specialiser` as a preprocessor which enforces the specialisation of all parsers.

 ```